-Come July 4th, many people will look up.
+JUNE 2019 — Come July Fourth, many people will look up.
 As the night sky darkens, fireworks will start to fly up and explode, creating gorgeous murals in the sky all over the city.
-But where should you go to get the best view depends on your crowd, vibe, and location preferences — might we recommend joining us up at Cindy’s, our rooftop lounge, for cocktails and eats, but not everyone will get a front-row seat.
-So if you do have to go somewhere else, here are a bunch of outdoor options around Chicago to catch Independence Day fireworks shows.
-Note that the city’s official show starts just off Navy Pier at 9:30 p.m.
+But where you should go to get the best view depends on your crowd, vibe, and location preferences — might we recommend joining us up at Cindy’s, our rooftop restaurant and bar, for cocktails and eats?) — so we’ve put together a round-up of outdoor options around Chicago for you to catch some Independence Day fireworks:

-Lake Michigan Cruise: You can either find a friend with a boat, rent a boat with a captain or reserve a spot on one of the many boats that cruise Lake Michigan, including the Odyssey, Spirit of Chicago, Mystic Blue or Seadog.
+Lake Michigan Cruise: You can rent a boat with a captain for small groups, or reserve a spot on one of the many boats that cruise Lake Michigan, including the Odyssey, Spirit of Chicago, Mystic Blue or Seadog.
 Get an overview of all Fourth of July cruises available from Choose Chicago.

 Museum Campus: Pack a picnic, grab a blanket and head over to the Museum Campus.
 You can set up on the grassy areas outside the Shedd Aquarium, Adler Planetarium or Northerly Island and watch the show.

-Beaches: Camp out at North Avenue Beach or Ohio Street Beach for the Navy Pier fireworks or head north to Montrose or Foster beaches for a North Side view with a little less of a crowd.
+Beaches: Camp out at North Avenue Beach or Oak Street Beach for the Navy Pier fireworks, or head north to Montrose or Foster Beach for a North Side view with a little less of a crowd.

 Your Friend’s Roof: Time to invite yourself over to that one friend’s place with that rooftop deck.
 From any neighborhood west of the Loop, you’ll see a bevy of fireworks shows from numerous neighborhoods pretty much stretching in a 360-degree perimeter.